Battle of Merville Gun Battery

 The 9th Parachute Battalion, part of the 3rd Parachute Brigade attached to 6th Airborne Division, was given the objective of destroying the battery.
-However, when the battalion arrived over Normandy, their parachute descent was dispersed over a large area, so instead of over 600 men, only 150 with no heavy weapons or equipment arrived at the battalion assembly point.
-Regardless, they pressed home their attack and succeeded in capturing the battery, only to discover that the guns were of a lower caliber than expected [French 75mm].
-However, these still had the range (over 8000 metres) to hit targets on Sword and in Ouistreham.
-Using what explosives they had been able to recover, the surviving 75 men tried to disable the guns.
+However, when the battalion arrived over Normandy in the predawn of 6 June, their parachute descent was dispersed over a large area, so instead of over 600 men with heavy weapons or equipment, only 150 with neither arrived at the battalion assembly point.
+Regardless, they pressed home their attack against an estimated German force of 130 engineers and artillerymen.
+Reduced to 75 men, the British succeeded in capturing the battery, only to discover that the guns were World War I-era Czech M.14/19 100 mm field howitzers, which only had an effective range of some 8400 m, just over 5 miles.
+Still, using what explosives they had been able to recover, they attempted, with only partial success, to disable the guns.

 When the British paratroopers had withdrawn, two of the guns were put back into action by the Germans.
-Another attack the next day by British Commandos failed to recapture the battery, which remained under German control until 17 August, when the German Army started to withdraw from the area.
+Another attack the next day by British Commandos failed to disable the guns or recapture the battery, which remained under German control until 17 August, when the German Army started to withdraw from the area.

 Background

 On 6 June 1944, the British 6th Airborne Division was given the task of securing the left flank of the Allied seaborne landings.
 One of their objectives was the destruction of the Merville Gun Battery.
-Allied planners had judged from the size of the concrete gun emplacements that the guns must be around 150 mm in calibre.
-If so, the guns would have a range of about 8 mi.
-At this distance, they could threaten the 3rd British Infantry Division's landing area, codenamed Sword, to the west of Ouistreham, where were due to land later that day.
+Allied planners had judged from the size of the concrete emplacements that their guns must be around 150 mm in calibre, with an estimated range of about 8 mi.
+At this distance, they could threaten the 3rd British Infantry Division's landing area, codenamed Sword, to the west of Ouistreham, where D-day invasion troops were to begin to land after dawn.